Cash support for reestablishment

 If you are returning to your country of origin, you may apply for cash support from the Swedish Migration Agency, so-called reestablishment support.
 The support is intended for those who have to return to a country where reestablishment is difficult because of the security situation.
 You apply for the support while you are still in Sweden.

 You are entitled to the support if you have to return to any of the following countries:

-Afghanistan, Central African Republic, Democratic Republic of Congo, Eritrea, Iraq, Ivory Coast, Liberia, Libya, Mali, Sierra Leone, Somalia, South Sudan, State of Palestine, Sudan, Syria, Tchad, Yemen.
+Afghanistan, the Central African Republic, the Democratic Republic of the Congo, El Salvador, Eritrea, Iraq, Yemen, Libya, Nigeria, Pakistan, Somalia, Palestine, Sudan, South Sudan, Syria, Ethiopia.

 Conditions for entitlement to the support

 The purpose of the support is to enable you to reestablish yourself in the country you have to return to.
 You are entitled to the support, whether you are a child or an adult, if you

 - have had your application for asylum rejected, or if you have withdrawn your application for asylum in Sweden